Splash Into Summer: Louisiana's Water Parks and Playgrounds

 North Louisiana

-For a free splash adventure, take the kids to RiverView Park in Shreveport, where splashing fountains and a “sprayground” alongside the Red River draw a crowd, as do the fountains across the river at the Louisiana Boardwalk Outlets.
+For a free splash adventure, take the kids to RiverView Park in Shreveport, where splashing fountains and a “sprayground” alongside the Red River draw a crowd.
 Lincoln Parish Park in Ruston offers a sandy beach and swimming area — open with a lifeguard on duty from Memorial Day to Labor Day.

 Resorts with Water Attractions